Hritik-Shirsath/Bharat-Intern/README.md

 - Install the necessary libraries using `pip install -r requirements.txt`.
 - Open each Jupyter Notebook file using Jupyter Notebook or Jupyter Lab.
 - Run the code cells step by step to see the project results.

-Feel free to explore and modify the code according to your requirements.
-If you have any questions or feedback, please contact [Your Name] at [Your Email].